 And it makes sense – influencers, after all, are often those who post the most shared, most engaged with content.

-First, you can use the regular content research tab to search for your keywords and see a list of the top domains and top authors sharing content:
+First, you can use the regular content research tab and search for content using keywords.

 For each influencer/publisher, you get a bunch of useful information (apart from followers, shares, and influencers score), like: